frzng/syslinavinici.cz/en_GB/_md_pages/for-winemakers.md

 position: 7
 layout: single_column_page
 ---
 Winemakers - do you have sousliks in your vineyard?
 Be proud of them - it's a real rarity!
-The souslik is considered one of the most endangered mammals in Europe.
-Help us, we can protect it together!

-We have created the trademark "Souslik friendly vineyard" for winemakers who keep their vineyards a great environment for their sousliks.
+Sousliks are considered one of the most endangered mammals in Europe.
+Help us, we can protect them together.
+We  created the trademark _Sysli na Vinici_ for winemakers who maintain their vineyards with sousliks in mind.

-The trademark is awarded by [ALKA Wildlife, o.p.s.](https://www.alkawildlife.eu/) together with the [Karlovy Vary Museum](http://www.kvmuz.cz/), the partners who are conducting research of the sousliks in the Czech Republic.
+The trademark is awarded by [ALKA Wildlife, o.p.s.](https://www.alkawildlife.eu/) and [Karlovy Vary Museum](http://www.kvmuz.cz/) who are conducting research on sousliks in the Czech Republic.

 # HOW DO I GET A TRADEMARK FOR MY WINE?

 A trademark can be obtained for a vineyard which:

-1) Can prove occurrence of sousliks living within the vineyard for the given grape year
+1. Can prove occurrence of sousliks living within the vineyard for the given grape year

-2) The vineyard is maintained in a way that is both souslik and environmentally friendly.
+2. The vineyard is maintained in a way that is both souslik and environmentally friendly.

 Specifically, the minimum requirements for this are: